It's a New Day in Public Health.

 Eligible Donated Drugs

 - All donations must be approved by a participating repository prior to the donor shipping any drugs or supplies.

 - Donations must come from eligible donors.

-- The drug must be in unopened, tamper-evident packaging.
+- Drug(s) must be in unopened, tamper-evident packaging.

-- The drug must have been stored according to manufacturer or federal storage requirements.
+- Drug(s) must have been stored according to manufacturer or federal storage requirements.

-- The drug cannot have any physical signs of tampering or adulteration and there is no reason to believe that the drug is adulterated.
+- Drug(s) cannot have any physical signs of tampering or adulteration and there is no reason to believe that the drug is adulterated.

-- The packaging cannot have any physical signs of tampering, misbranding, deterioration, compromised integrity, or adulteration.
+- Packaging cannot have any physical signs of tampering, misbranding, deterioration, compromised integrity, or adulteration.

-- The packaging must indicate the expiration date of the drug.
+- Packaging must indicate the expiration date of the drug.
 If the lot number is not retrievable, all specified medications must be destroyed.

-- The drug must have an expiration date that is more than 3 months after the date on which the drug was donated.
+- Drug(s) must have an expiration date that is more than 3 months after the date on which the drug was donated.

-- The drug must have been donated on the premises of the property to a person designated by the repository.
-(Drop box may not be used to accept a donation).
+- Drug(s) must have been donated on the premises of the property to a person designated by the repository.
+A drop-box may not be used to accept a donation.
 Drugs may be shipped with approval from the receiving repository.

 - Donated items cannot be sold or resold.